United States Courts of Appeals and ERISA Disability Claims

 For our purposes here, ERISA statutes have not changed very much since the law was enacted in 1974.
 However, courts around the country have interpreted and applied that law differently in each jurisdiction.
 We all know that Supreme Court decisions on ERISA law are binding everywhere.
 However, each court of appeals’ decisions in ERISA cases are controlling only within the jurisdiction of that circuit.
 In numerous areas of ERISA law, the circuit courts have adopted different legal standards.
 Some circuits have a more favorable statutory interpretation for claimants, and others have a more favorable statutory interpretation for insurance companies.

-In the blog section of this website, we will be highlighting court cases considering ERISA disability claims.
+In the case summary section of this website, we will be highlighting court cases considering ERISA disability claims.
 I believe you will draw one major conclusion as you read ERISA disability court decisions – ERISA law heavily favors insurance companies and plans.

 We must work within the legal framework of each circuit.
 Depending on the specific factual and legal issues in your individual claim, some circuits may offer more favorable statutory interpretation than others.
-That does not mean that one circuit is completely better than others.
-It does mean that one circuit would have been better with respect to the facts and legal issues in your case.
+That does not mean that one circuit is completely better than others, but that one circuit would have been better with respect to the facts and legal issues in your case.

 The differences in statutory interpretation from circuit to circuit could be extremely important in your case.
 By now you may be wondering where you can file a lawsuit.
 There are three proper “venues” for filing an ERISA disability lawsuit: (1) the location where you live; (2) the location where your plan is administered (your employer is usually the officially designated plan administrator and the employer’s principal place of business is where the plan is administered); and 3) where some other defendant has its principal place in business (in most circuits the proper defendant in an ERISA disability benefits claim is the insurance company which issued the Long Term Disability policy).
 The best venue to file an ERISA Long Term Disability benefits claim is usually in the district court where you live.
 This may provide you with a subtle and unspoken “home field advantage”; the court may want to protect its resident over an outsider long term disability insurance company.
 In certain circumstances, however, you may be better off suing where your employer’s plan is administered – say in Nevada or California rather than in Louisiana (or wherever you live) because Ninth Circuit law (the law that controls in Nevada and California) may be more favorable to your case than Fifth Circuit law (which controls Louisiana).